What is The Great London Yarn Crawl?

 I heard you guys also support Knit for Peace.
 Where do they fit in?

-While funds generated from the Great London Yarn Crawl are donated to Refuge, we also accept donations of handknitted and crocheted items for Knit for Peace, an amazing London-based charity that collects and distributes knits wherever they are needed: refugee centres, hospitals, prisons, developing and war-torn countries, and so on.
+While a portion of the proceeds from the Great London Yarn Crawl are donated to Refuge, we also accept donations of handknitted and crocheted items for Knit for Peace, an amazing London-based charity that collects and distributes knits wherever they are needed: refugee centres, hospitals, prisons, developing and war-torn countries, and so on.
 As the format of the GLYC this year has changed, we are no longer able to accept donations for Knit for Peace, but donating is very straightforward - all the details can be found here.

 Why are you guys doing this?